hansenjn/CiliaQ/README.md

 Are you encountering problems with CiliaQ?

 Please let us know and report this by submitting an issue using the issue tracking systems for the github repositories or sending a message to jan.hansen (at) uni-bonn.de:
+- For asking questions or propsing ideas, e-mail to jan.hansen (at) uni-bonn.de or use our discussions page: [CiliaQ Discussion](https://github.com/hansenjn/CiliaQ/discussions)
 - For general issues, CiliaQ, and User Guide: [CiliaQ issue system](https://github.com/hansenjn/CiliaQ/issues)
 - For issues concerning CiliaQ_Preparator only: [CiliaQ_Preparator issue system](https://github.com/hansenjn/CiliaQ_Preparator/issues)
 - For issues concerning CiliaQ_Editor only: [CiliaQ_Editor issue system](https://github.com/hansenjn/CiliaQ_Editor/issues)